mincong-h/finance-toolkit/README.md

 # Finance Toolkit

-Finance Toolkit helps you to understand your personal finance by collecting data from different companies:
+Finance Toolkit is a command line interface (CLI) that helps you to better understand your personal finance situation by collecting data from different companies:

 | Company | Transaction | Balance | Description |